-At the Yale Head and Neck Cancer Program, we use the most advanced surgical techniques and reconstructive breakthroughs available.
+At the Yale Head and Neck Program, we use the most advanced surgical techniques and reconstructive breakthroughs available.
 Our internationally renowned team of surgeons and specialists will create a comprehensive treatment plan tailored to your specific needs and unique condition.

 We understand that treating the cancer is as important as preserving the delicate structures of the head and neck.
 Our goal is to remove the cancerous tissue while maintaining as much normal function and appearance as possible.